iilab/influencemapping-toolbox/practices/index.md

 ## Collect
 Questions to think about before you build and organize your dataset.

-<strong>Where does your data come from?</strong>

 How to [find the right data](find-data-sources.html) sources and determine if they are right for you.

-If you're going to collect data yourself, you'll need to think about:
 How to [collect data](collect-data.html)?
 How to [clean the data](clean-data.html) and put in a format that's usable for your purpose?
 How to [verify and control the quality of the data](verify-data.html)?